-Since 2012, ESITC Paris has been offering the possibility for 20 students to enter the engineering programme as apprentices in a 3-year work-study course.
+Since 2012, ESITC Paris has been offering the possibility for 25 students to enter the engineering programme as apprentices in a 3-year work-study course.
 As part of the work-study contract, the student is both a paid employee of the company and an engineering student at ESITC.

 The apprentice engineer must meet the same requirements as engineering students with traditional student status: skills are evaluated using equivalent exams, validation of experiential learning is the decision of a jury led by an executive director from a building and public works company and including the university director and professors, thus allowing work-study students to receive the same degree.

 The curriculum, designed in collaboration with companies in the field, differs from the traditional apprenticeship sandwich course as it is based on a 6-week rhythm on average.
 The progressive 3-year programme includes a continuous period of 4 months of site management and complete immersion over several weeks in a partner university in the Netherlands during the 1st year.
 The topics of company management and engineering firms are covered during the 2nd year of work-study.

 During the final year, apprentices follow the traditional framework with a 4 to 6-month end of studies placement in methods/price studies and a specialisation according to their host company: Building or Roads and Public Works.